mlilback/rc2SwiftClient/Issues.md

 * add padding around icon images in results

-* figure out why have to reload all webviews when displaying html output

 write nstexfield that scales font size so text fits (for help page title)

 implement searchbar interface to use for console output/editor

-* refactor session creation into new class

-* clear variables commented out because not compute engine not sending variable messages when variable is deleted

 * in the future, examine all fataError calls to see if there is a better way to handle the problem